British Flour Suppliers To Ireland Consider Tariff Reducing Methods

 This would mean approximately 4,000 tonnes of flour would come under World Trade Organisation tariffs in the event of a no-deal.

-The report suggests a tariff of €172 per tonne of flour, the equivalent of 15 cents per loaf of bread.
+The report suggests a tariff of €172 per tonne of flour, which is the equivalent of 15 cents per loaf of bread.

-National Association of British and Irish Flour Millers, suggested that sourcing and milling EU wheat and exporting that flour would reduce the impact of tariffs.
+The National Association of British and Irish Flour Millers suggested that sourcing and milling EU wheat and exporting that flour would reduce the impact of tariffs.

 © 2019 Hospitality Ireland – your source for the latest industry news.
 Article by Aidan O'Sullivan.
 Click subscribe to sign up for the Hospitality Ireland print edition.